1. Gauguin’s early years

 Syphilis was a common cause of death in the 19th century.
 Edouard Manet also died from it, in 1883.

-Gauguin died shortly before he was expected to begin a prison sentence for defamation against the governor of the Marquesas Islands where he was living at the time.
+Gauguin died shortly before he was expected to begin a prison sentence for defamation against the governor of the Marquesas Islands, where he was living at the time.

 Most controversial artist?

 Since his death, Gauguin has gone on to become one of the most controversial artists of the 19th century - a proud boast as he is up against some tough contenders.
 Gustave Courbet, for example, was also very good at upsetting people.
+And Edgar Degas exposed himself as an anti-semite during the Dreyfus affair.

 Gauguin lived in a time of great change in France and Europe but also a time of exploitation for many indigenous populations of newly colonised lands.
 As a result, his works speak to some extremely problematic racial and sexual myths that were perpetuated in the 19th and early 20th century and which Gauguin helped to fuel.